pivotal/LicenseFinder/README.markdown

 Run 'rake license:action_items'
 This will output a list of unapproved dependencies to the console

+Run 'rake license:action_items:ok'
+This will return a non-zero exit status if there are unapproved dependencies.
+Great for CI.

 As a standalone script:
     cd ~
     git clone http://github.com/pivotal/LicenseFinder.git license_finder